Bristol Palin Shares Her Opinion On Designer Tom Ford Not Wanting To Dress Melania Trump

-Bristol Palin has proven to be outspoken when it comes to political issues, and that includes matters concerning which designers will work with First Lady Melania Trump.
+Bristol Palin has proven to be outspoken when it comes to political issues, and that includes matters concerning which designers will work with first lady Melania Trump.

 The 26-year-old Palin took to her blog, Patheos, on Friday to write about designer Tom Ford refusing to dress Melania.
 In a post titled “Designer Tom Ford insults Melania Trump, so Donald strikes back at him where it hurts,” Bristol shares her opinion on the subject.
 She starts her blog off by quoting Ford when he appeared on The View in November and was asked about dressing Melania.

-“But instead of saying something nice, he said, “Well, she’s not necessarily my image.””
+“But instead of saying something nice, he said, ‘Well, she’s not necessarily my image.'”

 It seems Palin doesn’t find it very “nice” of Ford to not want to dress Melania, but she didn’t stop there.
 Bristol continued on to state this was a “bad move” on the designer’s part as Donald Trump called him out.

 “Bad move!
-Her husband, President-elect Donald Trump, fired back: “[Melania] Never asked Tom Ford, doesn’t like Tom Ford, doesn’t like his designs.””
+Her husband, President-elect Donald Trump, fired back: ‘[Melania] Never asked Tom Ford, doesn’t like Tom Ford, doesn’t like his designs.'”

-Bristol then said Ford claimed his designs are too expensive for a First Lady to wear as she should relate to everyone, however, he did provide a dress for Michelle Obama in 2011, according to her blog.
-And Ford was more than happy to dress the First Lady then.
+Bristol then said Ford claimed his designs are too expensive for a first lady to wear as she should relate to everyone, however, he did provide a dress for Michelle Obama in 2011, according to her blog.
+And Ford was more than happy to dress the first lady then.

 To this, Bristol implies Ford is intolerant as he agreed to dress Michelle, but not Melania.